The University of Illinois at Chicago

-For more than a decade, the College of Pharmacy has consistently ranked in the top 7 in external research funding, according to the American Association of Colleges of Pharmacy.
+The College of Pharmacy is currently the No. 6 ranked pharmacy school in the United States by U.S. News & World Report and has consistently ranked in the top 7 in external research funding, according to the American Association of Colleges of Pharmacy.

 As a public research university in the heart of Chicago, UIC is especially aware of its impact on the city and the role it plays in bringing sustainable practices and policies to the campus, the city, the state and the world through example and research.

 The Chancellor’s Committee on Sustainability and Energy has recently developed a set of Climate Commitments that will help the university achieve carbon neutrality, become a zero waste and net zero water campus and increase biodiversity on campus grounds.